 A sole proprietorship is the most common type of business structure.
 As defined by the IRS, a sole proprietor “is someone who owns an unincorporated business by himself or herself.”
 The key advantage in a sole proprietorship lies in its simplicity.
 Here, there is no distinction between the business and the individual who owns it — which means that the owner is entitled to all profits.
 However, it also means that the sole proprietor is responsible for all the business’s debts, losses and liabilities.
 This means that creditors or lawsuit claimants may have access to the business owner’s personal accounts and assets if the business accounts cannot cover the debt.
 Examples of sole proprietorship include freelance writers, independent consultants, tutors and caterers.

 In terms of tax implications, sole proprietorships are considered a “pass-through entity.”
 Also known as a “flow-through entity” or “fiscally transparent entity,” this means that the business itself pays no taxes.
-Instead, taxes are “passed through” to the owner, who pays them in their personal returns under ordinary income tax rates on the typical Tax Day, usually April 15 (July 15 in 2020).
+Instead, taxes are “passed through” to the owner.
+Pass-through entities are not subject to corporate income tax.
+Profits pass through to owners who pay them in their personal returns under ordinary income tax rates on the typical Tax Day, usually April 15.

 In business structure, a partnership is “the relationship existing between two or more persons who join to carry on a trade or business.”
 Partnerships have three common types of classifications: a general partnership, limited partnership or a limited liability partnership.